 Before uploading or using any data, you must create a project.
 Each piece of data on the platform lives inside a project.
-You can create a project by clicking on the "Add Project" button on the home page after logging in.
+You can create a project by clicking on New Project on the Project list page.

-There are three options for uploading your data:
+There are three options for uploading your data in the Add menu:

-Other Project - Copy data from another project on the platform.
-Some data is provided free of charge by DNAnexus.
+Copy Data from Project - Copy data from another project on the platform.

 NOTE: If you are uploading very large files to the platform, the Upload Agent, available as a command-line tool, is the fastest and most reliable way to transfer large data files to the platform.